Last Updated on 09/01/2022 by richard

 Polvo in Spanish means powder or dust and these cookies crumble to dust in your mouth when eaten.

-Traditional polvorones are made using rendered pork fat (lard).
+You make traditional polvorones using rendered pork fat (lard).
 This type of mantecado cookie, made using manteca (pork lard), was introduced to Spain by the Moors.

 History says that in the time of the Spanish inquisition, people were asked to eat a mantecado to prove they were catholic as Muslims or Jews would refuse because of the pork content.

-Nowadays, as a festive party game, unsuspecting Spanish children are asked to put a whole polvorone in their mouth and then told to shout ‘Pamplona’ as loud as they can with predictable results and much laughter all around.
+Nowadays, as a festive party game, unsuspecting Spanish children put a whole polvorone in their mouth and then told to shout ‘Pamplona’ as loud as they can with predictable results and much laughter all around.

 Other Stuff You Maybe Interested in …..